anira-project/anira/README.md

 ![Build Status](https://github.com/tu-studio/anira/actions/workflows/build.yml/badge.svg)
 --------------------------------------------------------------------------------

-> **Note: This project is still a work in progress.
-We are actively developing and refining its features and documentation.**

 **anira** is a high-performance library designed to enable the real-time safe integration of neural network inference within audio applications.
 Compatible with multiple inference backends, [LibTorch](https://github.com/pytorch/pytorch/), [ONNXRuntime](https://github.com/microsoft/onnxruntime/), and [Tensorflow Lite](https://github.com/tensorflow/tensorflow/), anira bridges the gap between advanced neural network architectures and real-time audio processing.

 ## Features